 Put your plan into motion 2-3 months before you get on the water.
 You can train 2-3 days a week, which will increase your power and reduce your risk of injury.

 You are almost there!
 Do not jump into your kayak just yet.
 Although you are sitting down while you paddle, kayaking involves your entire body.
 Take some time to loosen up your muscles.
 Start out with a short jog or quick walk.
 Once you feel a bit looser, take 10-15 minutes to stretch your shoulders, arms, back, legs, and core.

-If you will be paddling in whitewater, Fix advises that you hook up with a professional instructor who understands river safety and can help you understand how river features "change dramatically with only slight changes in water level."
+If you will be paddling in whitewater, Fix advises that you connect with a professional instructor who understands river safety and can help you understand how river features "change dramatically with only slight changes in water level."

-There are five pieces of equipment you need before you hit the water.
+There are 5 pieces of equipment you need before you hit the water.
 These include: